TheOddler/theoddler.github.io/_includes/cv.md

 ### Work Experience

 * September 2021 -
-  * Backend Haskell Developer
+  * Senior Back-End Haskell Developer
   * at [Feeld](https://feeld.co/)
+{% if include.extended %}  * Was part of and helped build a new team of Haskell engineers to redefine the backend the Feeld app runs on so it can support the growth of the user-base 10-fold.{% endif %}
 {% if include.extended %}  * Haskell, SQL, GCP, ...{% endif %}
 * March 2020 -
-  * Backend PHP & C# Developer
+  * Senior Back-End PHP & C# Developer
   * at [Bagaar](https://www.bagaar.be/)
 {% if include.extended %}  * Working project-based in a multidisciplinary team using an agile approach, I taught myself the basics of php in a few days and continue to learn every day{% endif %}
 {% if include.extended %}  * PHP, C#, SQL, Azure, Backend, ...{% endif %}
 * Jan 2019 -
-  * Head of R&D
+  *  Head Of Research And Development
   * at [DCA](https://dca.lu/)
 {% if include.extended %}  * Leading a small team of one other programmer and an artist to test and develop a VR app in [Unity](https://unity.com/){% endif %}
 {% if include.extended %}  * C#, SQL, Unity, VR, Fullstack, Design{% endif %}